protonemedia/laravel-eloquent-scope-as-select/README.md

 Stop duplicating your Eloquent query scopes and constraints in PHP.
 This package lets you re-use your query scopes and constraints by adding them as a subquery.

+### 📺 Want to see this package in action?
+Join the live stream on December 3 at 14:00 CET: [https://youtu.be/0vR8IQSFsfQ](https://youtu.be/0vR8IQSFsfQ)

 ## Requirements

 * PHP 7.4+